HackFSU/hackfsu-2018/README.md

 TODO

+# Project Structure
+This project basic structure is that of a Django project, but it does not exactly follow all the 'Django' ways of doing things.
+The project is split up into two main sections, the API and the webapp.

+## API
+The API is the main powerhouse of any backend service call, including the managment of all the data modules.
+The Django Webapp, iOS app, and Android app all use this same API for accessing and managing the application data.

+## Webapp
+The webapp serves the front-end templates.
+Page content is dynamically populated via AJAX calls to the API.

+If you take a look into the `/webapp/` folder you will see many different types of files.
+If you are unfamiliar with ANY of these technologies, please learn them via their respective documentation BEFORE working on this website.
+You can ask someone for help if you are having trouble, though it is recommended that you read through their docs a bit first.
+They docs are pretty good, and the tools are fairly simple once you get the hang of them.
+    * [Sass](http://sass-lang.com/) files, `*.scss`, are used to create Cascading Style Sheet (CSS) files.
+We use this because Sass is an awesome tool that allows for nesting, variables, math, importing other sass files, and much more.
+        * In addition to Sass, we use the [AutoPrefixer](https://autoprefixer.github.io/) tool in our build step so you don't have to worry that much about browser incompatibilities
+    * [Pug](https://pugjs.org) (formally known as Jade) files, `*.pug`, are used to create Hypertext Markup Language (HTML) files.
+We use these as HTML template files so that we can make pages that are consistent, easy to write, and easy to read.
+We make extensive use of pug variables, extension, and blocks in order to abstract out most of the repetitive tasks required when adding/editing new pages, which allows us to focus on just the page content.
+This is a custom setup that has been found effective.
+        * **Note** Django does indeed have its [own templating system](https://docs.djangoproject.com/en/1.10/topics/templates/#the-django-template-language), which is actually still being used.
+There is a pug engine that we could replace it with to have it compile entirely in django, but it does not have all the necessary support as its main JavaScript compiler.
+However, we can still allow the backend view to modify the HTML by writing unbuffered django templating language constructs directly in the pug files (just be careful).
+    * Python files, `*.py`, are the backend files used to serve the templated HTML files.
+These will be pretty small in most cases, and you should not touch these unless you are changing the backend.

+The `webapp/views` folder acts as a base for all views and corresponds to different URL paths.
+For example `/index.pug` is the pug template for path `/` and `/registration/hacker/index.pug` is the pug template for path `/registration/hacker/`.

+For each path, the `index.pug`, `script.js`, and `style.scss` files are all kept in the same directory to keep things simple.
+Keeping page-specific source files in one place is better than separating them by file type (like `/js/views/registration/hacker/script.js` and `/css/views/registration/hacker/style.js`) because with many views there just gets to be so many mirrored directories, breeding errors and annoyances.
+With a sophisticated front-end builder like Gulp, we can automatically place the generated JS, CSS, and HTML files where they need to go but still keep the like-minded source files together.

+### Building
+The `.scss`, `.js`, and `.pug` built using Gulp, a very handy task runner.
+Gulp has been setup in this project to adhere to the following rules:
+* `.scss` files will be compiled, then auto-prefixed to `.css` files into the build folder to be accessed as static files (like `/static/view/registration/hacker/style.css`)
+* `.js` files will be [uglified](http://lisperator.net/uglifyjs/) and copied into the build folder to be accessed as static files (like `/static/view/registration/hacker/script.js`)
+* `.pug` files will be compiled to `.html` files into the build folder to be accessed as Django template files (like `registration/hacker/index.html`)
+* Files or folders starting with an underscore (`_`) will not be built by Gulp.
+This is particularly useful for pug/sass files that are just used to compile other pug/sass files by their respective compilers.

+The JS/CSS files must be accessed by the HTML pages using absolute paths from the Django static folder, `/static/`.
+If your page is 404'ing on a static resource be sure to check if the path is correct and that it was actually built (if it needed to)

+Files located in the `/static/` project folder are not compiled and can be accessed as-is.
+Use this for images and other non-compiled files.

 # TODO
 * Page alerts
     - Backend can trigger the creation of alerts that appear at the top of the page, and are dismissable